dylankb/dylankb.github.io/_posts/2017-10-27-learning-sql-with-small-data-pt-1-counting-with-joins-and-subqueries.md

 comments: true
 ---

-When I first started working with queries on multiple SQL tables I was a bit lost.
+When I first started working with queries on multiple SQL tables, I was a bit lost.
+I would run a SQL query, but I wasn't always positive my results were correct.
 Particularly challenging were queries on entities that shared a Many-to-Many relationship.
-Along the way I figured out something that helped me more easily pick up new SQL concepts that I wanted to share - working with small sets of data to test out queries.
+Now that I'm not so lost, I want to share something I figured out something along the way that helped me more easily pick up new SQL concepts - working with small data sets to test out queries.

 ### Starting small

-I found that when I was learning new SQL concepts, starting off with a small amount of data made it easier to:
+As I was learning new SQL concepts, I found starting off with a small amount of data made it easier to:

-1) Understand what data is being retrieved by your query
+1) Understand which data is being retrieved by your query

 2) See how changing a query changes your results.

-I might add that this last one is a [well-established way of learning](https://twitter.com/ThePracticalDev/status/720257210161311744/photo/1) in software development :)
+By the way, experimenting with a piece code or query is a [well-established way of learning](https://twitter.com/ThePracticalDev/status/720257210161311744/photo/1) in software development :)

-For brevity's sake, when I refer to the two benefits listed above I'll refer to 1) "easy to understand the data source", and 2 as "easy to see how things change" from now on.
+For brevity's sake, in the future I’ll refer to the first benefit as "easy to understand", and the second as "easy to see how things change".

-Below I use these two advantages of small data to break down the various querying methods for different types of table relationships.
-In particular, I focus on exploring SQL counting operations and queries on Many-to-Many relationships.
-First, let's go over the data we'll working with.
+Below I go over some simple examples of retrieving data from multiple tables.
+The examples focus on finding counts on our results, since it's a common database tasks and reveals some of the intricacies of working with different types of table relationships.
+Before we dive in, let's first go over the data we'll be working with.

 ### The data

-At the time of writing, I was going through a [SQL and databases course](https://launchschool.com/curriculum/courses/c48b1822) authored a company called LaunchSchool, and ran into a small but great fake library database you can set up using instructions in their free ebook that covers SQL joins [here](https://launchschool.com/books/sql/read/joins#adddata).
+At the time of writing, I was going through a [SQL and databases course](https://launchschool.com/curriculum/courses/c48b1822) authored by a company called LaunchSchool, and ran into a small mock library database which I use in the examples below.
+If you have Postgres set up, start following along [here](https://launchschool.com/books/sql_first_edition/read/joins#adddata) for instructions on setting up the library database.
+If you're not sure how to create a Postgres database, start [here](https://launchschool.com/books/sql_first_edition/read/create_database) instead.

+UPDATE: There's a [new version](https://launchschool.com/books/sql) of this book the examples reference.
+If the links above no longer work, you can recreate the database used in this post using this SQL file [here](https://gist.github.com/dylankb/4e0385efa247602418e6eb8c00775abb).

-I like this data set because while the amount of data is small (there aren't that many rows or columns in the tables), we can still make interesting queries.
+While the amount of data is small (there aren't that many rows or columns in the tables), I like this data set because we can still create interesting queries.
 As the book author describes it:

 >Not all users have books.
 Not all users have an address.